Challenge students to participate in the BHM celebration in a variety of ways:

 - Journaling: Students may be asked to keep a journal and reflect on their participation in BHM events.
 Students could demonstrate growth in diversity awareness through a reflection of their understanding of African American history, culture, and life.

-- Social Justice Education (Anti-bias domains): Students participate in events and reflect on their growth in social justice education by utilizing the following anti-bias domains as a guide: Identity, Diversity, Justice, Action (please see Notes).
+- Social Justice Education (Anti-bias domains): Students participate in events and reflect on their growth in social justice education by utilizing the following anti-bias domains as a guide: Identity, Diversity, Justice, Action (see Notes).

 - Discussion: Incorporate topics related to the BHM theme in your classroom discussions including: